top of page

 in Vryburg

-Some Jewish families lived in the town and district for decades, while others only stayed a few years or even months.
-Now, everyone has left, with the last family, the Jocums, departing in 2021.
+Some Jewish families lived in the town and district for decades, while others stayed only a few years or even months.
+Now, everyone has left.
+The last family, the Jocums, departed in 2021.
 Many have left the country.
-All that remains of Jewish Vryburg is the cemetery—where some of us have family buried—and the Simon Lieberthal Guild Hall, which now functions as a youth center for the nearby Dutch Reformed Church.
-We all hold vivid memories and images that serve as a tribute to a vibrant community that once thrived.
-These include cheder lessons, Jewish holidays, shul services, communal events, and Bar and Bat Mitzvahs.
-Recollections of family, friendship, and childhood inspired this website in 2021.
+All that remains of Jewish Vryburg is the cemetery—where some of us have family buried—and the Simon Lieberthal Guild Hall.
+The latter serves as a youth center for the nearby Dutch Reformed Church.

 A second website with family albums has also been created.